 - mental clarity

-- healthier skin
+- healthier glowing skin

 - detoxing through perspiration

-- getting some fresh air (when done outside)
+- getting some fresh air (if outside)

-- increasing your appetite for water
+- increasing appetite for water

 - getting a good night’s sleep